-This review has shown that purpose-built bat houses and hibernacula can provide species with a valuable roosting resource in the landscape, although one of the recurring themes in the review has been that the uptake of these structures can be slow, in some cases it may be many years before bats fully adopt them.
-This points to the fact that designs for new roosts in many cases may be perfectly adequate in terms of the roosting ecology of the target species, but a range of other factors around things such as the social structure of colonies or communities may influence their uptake.
+Finally, one of the recurring themes of the review has been that the uptake of these structures can be slow, in some cases it may be many years before bats fully adopt them.
+This points to the fact that designs for new roosts in many cases may be perfectly adequate in terms of the roosting ecology of the target species, but a range of other factors around things such as the social structure of colonies or communities may influence there uptake.